Sam Nda-Isaiah: A Man Of Incredible Valour

 He indeed attended the maiden meeting at which he was very pugnant in his arguments to drive home his points as usual.

-Even though we had operated in two different newspapers in the same market and competing for market share, we had mutual respect that eliminated any unhealthy rivalry between our different media companies.
+Even though we had operated in two different newspapers in the same market and competing for market share, we had mutual respect that eliminated any unheathy rivalry between our different media companies.

 Sam it was who blew the lid on how Gbenga had allegedly taken a multi billion naira contract from an agency of his father’s government without executing the project.
 For the first time, President Obasanjos could not ignore that article and thereafter instituted a libel case of about one billion Naira at an Ibadan High Court against Sam and Daily Trust.
 For want of diligent prosecution, the case was eventually laid to rest after it was mentioned a few times.